Oral Lichen Planus - Causes | Symptoms | Diagnosis | Treatment

 What Are the Treatment Options for Oral Lichen Planus?

-Medications to treat symptoms:
+Medications to treat symptoms are:

-Immunosuppressant drugs:
+Immunosuppressant Drugs:

 These medications modify or suppress the immune response.
 The drugs used are: